scamanderoffl/CPP-Problem-Solving/Sliding Window Method/Longest substring with unique characters/README.md

 Problem:

-Given a string S, find the length of the longest substring without repeating characters.
+Given a string S, find the length of the longest substring without repeating characters

 Input Format:

-A single line of input contains string str.
+A single line of input contains string str

 Constraints: